zzxwill/odps/intl.en-US/User Guide/Data upload and download/Tunnel commands.md

 tunnel upload log.txt test_table -c "gbk"
 ```

 **Delimiter**: The Tunnel commands allow support custom file delimiters.
-The row delimiter is ‘-record-delimiter’, and the column delimiter is ‘-field-delimiter’.
+The row delimiter is ‘-record-delimiter’, and the column delimiter is -field-delimiter.

 Description: